webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 == Screenshots ==

-1. Frontend view of only simple products
-2. Frontend view of only variable products
-3. Mobile view
+1. Front-end View
+2. Settings
+3. Add custom columns on each table
-4. Admin settings
+4. Import and export tables and settings
-5. All tables page
-6. Edit table